adamkurth/reborn_dev/doc/source/crystals.rst

    :math:`\gamma`), the full International Tables for Crystallography’s Hermann-Mauguin symbol, and the Z value (number of polymeric chains in a unit cell).
 3) `SCALE <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#SCALEn>`_, which contains
-   "transformation from the orthogonal coordinates as contained in the PDB entry to fractional crystallographic coordinates".
+   *"transformation from the orthogonal coordinates as contained in the PDB entry to fractional crystallographic coordinates"*.
 Not that this comprises both a rotation and a translation -- what is the purpose of the translation?
 4) `MTRIX <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#MTRIXn>`_, which contains
-   "transformations expressing non-crystallographic symmetry... [that] operate on the coordinates in the entry to yield equivalent representations of the molecule in the same coordinate frame".
-I remain puzzled by this comment: "If coordinates for the representations which are approximately related by the given transformation are present in the file, the last “iGiven” field is set to 1" -- does this mean that we should ignore entries for which iGiven=1?
+   *"transformations expressing non-crystallographic symmetry... [that] operate on the coordinates in the entry to yield equivalent representations of the molecule in the same coordinate frame"*.
+I remain puzzled by this comment: *"If coordinates for the representations which are approximately related by the given transformation are present in the file, the last “iGiven” field is set to 1"* -- does this mean that we should ignore entries for which iGiven=1?
 5) `REMARK 290 <https://www.wwpdb.org/documentation/file-format-content/format32/remarks1.html#REMARK%20290>`_, which
    has the crystallographic symmetry operations.
 This entry seems reasonably clear though it is not documented well.
-6) `ORIGX <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#ORIGXn>`_, which contains "the
+6) `ORIGX <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#ORIGXn>`_, which contains *"the
-   transformation from the orthogonal coordinates contained in the entry to the submitted coordinates".
+   transformation from the orthogonal coordinates contained in the entry to the submitted coordinates"*.
 We are not interested in the original coordinates; we only care about the coordinates in the file.

-Given the above, here is my present understanding of how we should interpret the entries in a PDB file:
+Based on the above, we present our understanding of how we should interpret the entries in a PDB file.

-The orthogonal coordinates :math:`\mathbf{r}` of a model contained in a PDB file are likely only a subset of the coordinates that you need in your project.
-If there are non-crystallographic symmetry (NCS) operations, for example in the case of a virus capsid, you should *first* generate the NCS symmetry partners using the matrices :math:`\mathbf{R}_\text{ncs}` and translation vectors :math:`\mathbf{T}_\text{ncs}` found in the MTRIX record as follows:
+We begin with the orthogonal coordinates :math:`\mathbf{r}_0` of a model contained in a PDB file.
+If there are non-crystallographic symmetry (NCS) operations, for example in the case of a virus capsid, we *first* generate the NCS symmetry partners using the matrices :math:`\mathbf{M}_i` and translation vectors :math:`\mathbf{V}_i` found in the MTRIX record as follows:

-.. math:: \mathbf{r}_\text{ncs} = \mathbf{R}_\text{ncs} \mathbf{r} + \mathbf{T}_\text{ncs}
+.. math:: \mathbf{r}_\text{ncs, i} = \mathbf{M}_i \mathbf{r}_0 + \mathbf{V}_i

+From the documentation, there are some entries in the list of :math:`\mathbf{M}`, :math:`\mathbf{V}` that are only "approximate" symmetries, which I gather are "just FYI", and which should *not* be applied to :math:`\mathbf{r}_0` because the symmetry-related coordinates already appear explicitly in the stored :math:`\mathbf{r}_0`.

-After you do the above you have all the atomic coordinates that comprise the crystal asymmetric unit (AU).
-We concatenate all of these coordinates to form the coordinates of the AU, denoted as :math:`\mathbf{r}_\text{au}`.
-In order to
-generate the crystallographic symmetry partners, you can use the matrices :math:`\mathbf{R}_n` and translation vectors :math:`\mathbf{T}_n` found in the REMARK 290 record.
-Apply the following to the AU orthogonal coordinates:
+After we do the above we build the crystal asymmetric unit (AU) by concatenating all of the above coordinates to form :math:`\mathbf{r}_\text{au} = \{\mathbf{r}_\text{ncs}\}`.
+In order to generate the crystallographic symmetry partners, we use the rotation matrices :math:`\mathbf{R}_n` and translation vectors :math:`\mathbf{T}_n` found in the REMARK 290 record.
+We may apply them to the AU orthogonal coordinates as follows:

 .. math:: \mathbf{r}_n = \mathbf{R}_n \mathbf{r}_\text{au} + \mathbf{T}_n
     :label: stupidTrans